Suspected pipe bomb removed from Manhattan post office

 Police responded just after 8:30 a.m. to the post office on West 52nd Street, where a package resembling the other pipe bombs was addressed to former National Intelligence Director James Clapper at CNN's address in Columbus Circle.

+Law enforcement sources tell ABC News that 56-year-old Cesar Sayoc, of Aventura, Florida, was arrested as a suspect in the suspicious package investigation.
+He reportedly has a criminal history and ties to New York City.

-The second package recovered Friday was addressed to New Jersey Senator Cory Booker and was discovered as found at a facility in Florida.http://cms.abclocal.go.com/SiteEditor/index.htm#
+The second package recovered Friday was addressed to New Jersey Senator Cory Booker and was discovered as found at a facility in Florida.

 RELATED: Timeline of recent suspicious package mailings